9 Charts

 File: Stocks.xlsx

-You can see the average monthly share prices of four companies for the months of January through March in Figure 9.24:
+Figure 9.24 shows the average monthly share prices of four companies for January through March:

 The final result should look like this

-- Chart type is a line chart (line with markers)
+- The chart type is a line chart (line with markers).

-- When you create a chart Excel takes the rows as data series instead of the columns.
-Change this situation by switching rows/columns.
+- When you create a chart, Excel might use the rows as data series instead of the columns.
+Correct this by switching rows/columns.

-- Add chart title.
-Format the text of the title in Palatino, 14 pt, bold.
+- Add a chart title.
+Format the title text in Palatino, 14 pt, bold.

 - Add a vertical axis title.

-- Add a legend under the horizontal axis and stretch the legend so that all texts are in a row.
+- Add a legend below the horizontal axis and stretch the legend to display all texts in one row.

 - Chart dimensions: width = 4” and height = 4”